digital-asset/daml/docs/source/app-dev/command-deduplication.rst

   It is included in the corresponding completion event so that the application can correlate specific submissions to specific completions.
   An application should never reuse a submission ID.

-The ledger may arbitrarily extend the deduplication period specified in the submission, even beyond the maximum deduplication time specified in the :ref:`ledger configuration <ledger-configuration-service>`.
+The ledger may arbitrarily extend the deduplication period specified in the submission.

 .. note::
    The maximum deduplication time is the length of the deduplication period guaranteed to be supported by the participant.